We have a new kid on the water park scene in the UAE (and it’s awesome!)

 On the day we visited Duplo Splash Safari was also sadly closed.
 This was one of only a few areas you could safely let a little one splash and play so a little disappointing.
 We did feel on this occasion though there was enough to keep Master J busy with other attractions, but we had to spend much of the day with our group split to achieve this harmony!
 As we have discovered, such is life with a larger family….

-Top Tips for Visiting Legoland Dubai this summer
+Top Tips for Visiting Legoland Waterpark Dubai

 - Get there early.
 Now that the weather is heating up, the public car park has some undercover parking but I’d say only enough for the first thousand or so cars of the day.
 If you miss this you will be parked out in the heat.
 VIP and valet parking options exist at extra charge.